medic/cht-docs/content/en/hosting/4.x/production/docker/single-node.md

 ---
-title: "Self Hosting in CHT 4.x - Single CouchDB Node"
+title: "Production Hosting in CHT 4.x - Single CouchDB Node"
-linkTitle: "Single Node - Docker"
+linkTitle: "Single Node"
 weight: 10
 aliases:
    - /apps/guides/hosting/4.x/self-hosting/single-node/
    - ../self-hosting-single-node
 description: >
-   Self Hosting in CHT 4.x - Single CouchDB Node
+   Production Hosting in CHT 4.x - Single CouchDB Node on Docker
 ---

 {{% pageinfo %}}
 This for a single node CHT 4.x instance and is the recommended solution for small deployments.
-If you want a more powerful setup, check out [the 4.x multi-node install docs]({{< relref "hosting/4.x/self-hosting/multiple-nodes" >}}).
+If you want a more powerful setup, check out [the 4.x multi-node install docs]({{< relref "hosting/4.x/production/docker/multiple-nodes" >}}).
 {{% /pageinfo %}}

 ## Prerequisites